I. General – application

 3.Series-produced furniture is sold on the basis of sample or illustration.

 4.Customers have no claim to delivery of display items, unless agreement to the contrary is made when the contract is concluded.

 5.Demands on the quality of ordered goods can only be made to the extent that such quality can reasonably be expected in commercial terms for goods in their price class.

-XI.
+XIII.
 Limitations on liability

 1.In the event of any infringement of contractual obligations resulting from minor negligence, our liability to the consumer will be limited to the predictable, contractually typical, average direct damage.
 This also applies to infringement of contractual obligations resulting from minor negligence on the part of our legal representatives or those acting on our behalf.

 We accept no liability towards companies in the event of any infringement of contractual obligations resulting from minor negligence.